How to Pass UGC NET Law in First Attempt (2026) – Smart Study Plan, Tips & Expert Guide

 - Environmental Law

-- Law of Torts
+- Taxation Law

 - Cyber Law

-- Repeated concepts
+- Repeated legal concepts

-- Important topics
+- High-weightage topics

-- Question framing style
+- Question framing patterns

-- Difficulty level
+- Difficulty level of the examination

 3. Build a Smart Revision System